RotorHazard/RotorHazard/README.md

 python3 -m unittest discover
 ```

+## Node tuning/calibration

+In the Settings page:
+ - turn-off AI calibration,
+ - turn-on auto-calibration,
+ - turn-off adaptive calibration.

+Run a race, marshal the laps so they are correct,
+hit Commit Changes.
+The enter/exit levels should now have been adjusted.

 ## Documentation
 For instructions on how to build and operate the current version of RotorHazard, follow the [Documentation](https://github.com/pulquero/BetaHazard/releases/latest#documentation) link on the [lastest-release page](https://github.com/pulquero/BetaHazard/releases/latest).